annkissam/rummage_phoenix/README.md

 # Rummage.Phoenix

-`Rummage.Phoenix` is a support framework for Phoenix that can be used to manipulate Phoenix collections and Ecto models with Search, Sort and Paginate operations.
+`Rummage.Phoenix` is a support framework for `Phoenix` that can be used to manipulate `Phoenix` collections and `Ecto` models with Search, Sort and Paginate operations.

 It accomplishes the above operations by using `Rummage.Ecto`, to paginate `Ecto` queries and adds Phoenix and HTML support to views and controllers.
 For information on how to configure `Rummage.Ecto` visit [this](/Users/adiiyengar/Excipients/rummage_ecto) page.

+The best part about rummage is that all the three operations: `Search`, `Sort` and `Paginate` integrate seamlessly and can be configured separately.
+To check out their seamless integration, please check the information below.

-**NOTE: Rummage is not like Ransack, and doesn't intend to be either.
+**NOTE: `Rummage` is not like `Ransack`, and doesn't intend to be either.
 It doesn't add functions based on search params.
-If you'd like to have that for a model, you can always configure Rummage to use your Search module for that model.
+If you'd like to have that for a model, you can always configure `Rummage` to use your `Search` module for that model.
 This is why Rummage has been made configurable.**

 ## Installation

-If [available in Hex](https://hexdocs.pm/rummage_phoenix/api-reference.html), the package can be installed as:
+This is [available in Hex](https://hexdocs.pm/rummage_phoenix/api-reference.html), the package can be installed as:

   - Add `rummage_phoenix` to your list of dependencies in `mix.exs`: